 Counselors also encouraged to foster relationships with professions in a variety of fields in order to utilize them for student mentorships.
 They are also encouraged to get to know the teachers and staff in order to incorporate as many valued mentors as possible.

-Parameters Reported By Mentors
+Parameters on Students Managed By Mentors

 Counselors keep track of the relationships, and inquire individually with each mentor to keep track of the progress and development of each student.
 Motivation, engagement, reliability, work ethic, comprehension are all parameters discussed and reported on by the mentors to the counselors.